UMCSTaR/ABS_MoC_vs_pt_Outcome/README.md

 [overlap_cohort_definitions](other_docs/lab_notebooks/Overlap_cohort_definitions.pdf)

-4. Union all 4 criteria cohort definition
+4. Union all 4 criteria cohort definition.
+This is the final cohort we use in analyses.

-keynote: after excluding general surgery surgeons based on Medicare, but use practice patterns criteria to add excluded medicare gs surgeons back to cohort.
+keynote: after excluding general surgery surgeons based on Medicare, then use practice patterns criteria to add excluded medicare gs surgeons back to cohort.

 [union cohort definition](other_docs/lab_notebooks/union4_cohort_definition.pdf)